gorliver/callPeak/README.md

               -d              sigma for kernel smooth. default is 50.

-              -r              number of random regions for p -value calculation. default is 50000.
+              -r              number of random regions for p-value calculation. default is 50000.